nicohlr/ipychart/docs/docs/user_guide/charts.md

 ### Stacked

 Stacked bar charts can be used to show how one data series is made up of a number of smaller pieces.
 Bar charts can be configured into stacked bar charts by changing the settings on the X and Y axes to enable stacking.
-To do this, you juste have to set the `'stacked'` options of the Axes to `True`.
+To do this, you only must set the `'stacked'` options of the Axes to `True`.

-Here is an example of an stacked bar chart :
+Here is an example of a stacked bar chart :

 :::details Click to show the code used to generate the Chart.
 <br/>